⫸ Introduction to Global Warming

 ⫸ Can Global Warming Be Reversed?

-• We can almost restore our earth’s climate and reverse global warming in specific ways.
-This might involve using wind turbines instead of coal and other dangerous substances for energy production, decreasing food waste, adopting a plant-rich diet, restoring tropical forests, and constructing solar farms around the world for additional energy generation.
+- We can almost restore our earth’s climate and reverse global warming in specific ways.
+This might involve using wind turbines instead of coal and other dangerous substances for energy production, decreasing food waste, adopting a plant-rich diet, restoring tropical forests, and constructing solar farms worldwide for additional energy generation.

-While such methods may work in theory, many climate experts are opposed to implementing geo-engineering until we have a greater knowledge of the potential adverse effects.
+While such methods may work in theory, many climate experts oppose implementing geo-engineering until we have a better understanding of its potential adverse effects.

 ⫸ FAQ: